Tropical Storm Dorian strengthens. A nudge in climate could decide SC threat.

-What happens to the fourth named storm of the season — Tropical Storm Dorian — much less where it goes, remained a guessing game Monday.
+How strong Tropical Storm Dorian gets — much less where it goes — remained a guessing game Monday.

-Both computer prediction model runs and the forecasters who work from them still didn't have a clear path defined.
+Both computer prediction model runs and the forecasters who work from them still didn't have a clear path defined late in the day.

-Meanwhile, the storm's winds rose to virtual hurricane strength as it approached the outer Caribbean islands.
+Meanwhile, the storm's winds rose to virtual hurricane strength as it approached the outer Caribbean islands, despite moving through a hurricane-sapping pocket of dry air.

 The best guess Monday was that Dorian will travel into the waters through the Bahamas by Labor Day weekend as at least a tropical storm.
 That would be bad news.
 Those waters are plenty hot enough and the winds calm enough to turn it into a powerful hurricane.